Activist investor buys stake in Yahoo, urges AOL merger

 | SAN FRANCISCO/NEW YORK

-SAN FRANCISCO/NEW YORK Activist investor Starboard Value LP said on Friday it has acquired a "significant" stake in Yahoo Inc and urged the Internet company to explore a merger with AOL Inc.
+SAN FRANCISCO/NEW YORK Activist investor Starboard Value LP said on Friday it has acquired a "significant" stake in Yahoo Inc YHOO.O and urged the Internet company to explore a merger with AOL Inc AOL.N.

 Starboard, the second activist investor to target Yahoo in the last three years, also said the company should quickly "monetize" its Asian assets which exceed the enterprise value of its actual business.